JimZhang37/cloud-developer-project-3-microservice/README.md

 # General Info

 This is the second task to turn the app into docker.
+My target is to upload docker images to dockerhub.
 # Tasks
 ## Task 1:
 ```